MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteItemLastModifiedByUserServiceProvisioningError.md

 Errors published by a federated service describing a nontransient, service-specific error regarding the properties or link from a user object.
 Supports $filter (eq, not, for isResolved and serviceInstance).

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgGroupSiteItemLastModifiedByUserServiceProvisioningError](/powershell/module/Microsoft.Graph.Sites/Get-MgGroupSiteItemLastModifiedByUserServiceProvisioningError?view=graph-powershell-1.0)

 ## SYNTAX

 ```